AG140 Building and Maintaining A Start Line

 • Physically placing the dog into position (i.e., pushing the rear down, etc.)

-4. Using unintentionally pairing the verbal release cue with motion (example: reaching towards the dog with a hand at the same time the verbal cue is given, moving forward at the same time the verbal release cue is given)
+4. Pairing the verbal release cue with motion (example: reaching towards the dog with a hand at the same time the verbal cue is given, moving forward at the same time the verbal release cue is given)

 5. Showing disappointment and negative emotions - even when it's not directed towards the dog.